Healthy Harvest Program

 From May to December, Food Garden Horticulturalist Linda Layne and the Friends of the Garden (FOG) volunteers grow and harvest produce each week.
 After every harvest, the Garden’s Education team and dedicated volunteers clean, package, label, weigh, and track the produce before delivering it to the Food Bank for distribution.

 During the 2025 growing season, the program produced over 1,400 kg (3,080 lbs) of fresh produce, representing a diversity index of 140 food plants and an estimated economic value of $10,800.
 Across 29 harvest sessions, community members of all ages participated in growing and preparing food for the community.
 We are deeply grateful for our volunteers.
-If you are interested in getting involved, please visit our volunteer page.

 More about Our Healthy Harvest Program